Fighting and Winning Wars in the 21st Century?

 Whilst the questions above serve as food for thought, authors are encouraged and welcome to offer original ideas and perspectives and to engage with subject-related questions they themselves find interesting.

-As busy policy professionals read TDHJ, all submissions should follow our guidelines for submission (https://www.thedefencehorizon.org/submission-guidelines; template “Case Study”)
+As busy policy professionals read TDHJ, all submissions should follow our guidelines for submission.

 All submissions should contain endnotes following the Chicago Manual of Style.
 All submissions will be peer-reviewed before publication to ensure the quality of content.

-The Defence Horizon Journal thanks you for your interest in our journal and wishes you well in your submission.
+The Theresan Military Academy and The Defence Horizon Journal thank you for your interest in our journal and wish you well in your submission.